RemoQuality/timecamp-v2.1-desktop-app/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will get you a copy of the project up and running on your machine for development and testing purposes.
 See *Creating installers* for notes on how to make packages for Windows, macOS and Linux.

 ### Prerequisites